legerch/develop-memo/Documentations/Developpement/Linux/Ubuntu/ubuntu_packages.md

 ```shell
 sudo apt install build-essential git git-email tree
 ```
-> If you intend to contribute to mainline project, use a git editor which allow to follow 50/72 rule (see [git commit message][doc-git-commit-message] for more details) : [GNOME Commit][git-app-commit] is a usefool tool to do it !
+> If you intend to contribute to mainline project, use a git editor which allow to follow 50/72 rule (see [git editor compatible with 50/72 rule][anchor-git-ui-50-72]

 ## 2.2.
 Terminal